0r4nd/TextEncoderLite/README.md

 Why this library since it already exists as API?
 Because I didn't see that the TextEncoder API already existed!<br>

 # Performance
-- The encoder is 4x to 10x slower than API (depend of the charset and usage of V8 or Spidermonkey)
+- The encoder/decoder are 4x to 10x slower than API (depend of the charset and usage of V8 or Spidermonkey)
-- The decoder is 5x to 10x slower than API
 - The module takes ~150kb in memory (the tables have been optimized)

 # Implementation status